risk-first/website/thinking/Just-Risk.md

  - Is it a **decision**?
 Well, clearly, it's a decision for someone.
  - Is it a **risk**?
 Probably.
 Debbie might go to the client and they _still_ don't make a decision.
 What then?

-## Let's Go Again

-This is a completely made-up example, deliberately chosen to be hard to categorise.
+This example is deliberately chosen to be hard to categorise.
 Normally, items are more one thing than another.
 But often, you'll have to make a choice between two categories, if not all four.

 This _hints_ at the fact that at some level it's all about risk: